maugavilla/well_hello_stats/tutorials/8_2_RM_ANOVA.md

 comparing the two celebrity couples (interaction)
 ($F (4, 120) = 0.68, p = 0.606$).
 This shows that no brands showed a
 significantly higher congruence with one couple compared to the other.
-And brand differences should be look at ignoring couple effects
+And brand differences should be look at ignoring couple effects.

+Since no difference in brand scores exist between couples and Adidas has the highest congruence score and differs in score with Puma, HM, Tommy_Hilfiger, the best brand to use in the experimental research would be Adidas.